pytask-dev/pytask/docs/source/how_to_guides/how_to_write_a_plugin.md

 Since pytask is based on pluggy, it is extensible.
 In this section, you will learn some key concepts you need to know to write a plugin.
-It won't deal with pluggy in detail, but if you are interested feel free to read {ref}`pluggy`.
+It won't deal with pluggy in detail, but if you are interested feel free to read [pluggy](../explanations/pluggy.md).
 A quick look at the first paragraphs might be useful nonetheless.

 ## Preparation